 - Simplify and tidy up.
 With less room to move and too many focal points for the eyes, a messy space or a room with too much “stuff” will feel tinier and more cramped.

 - Hang curtains higher.
-Hanging curtains as close to the ceiling as possible will make windows appear larger, walls seem taller, and leave the room feeling more spacious because the eyes will be drawn upward (take a look at this awesome illustration by Camile Moore Interior Treatments).
+Hanging curtains as close to the ceiling as possible will make windows appear larger, walls seem taller, and leave the room feeling more spacious because the eyes will be drawn upward.
 And if you’re getting your house ready to sell, you may even want to evaluate whether you should hang curtains at all (spoiler alert: you probably shouldn’t).

 - Minimize patterns.
 Large swatches of busy patterns or bold prints (such as rugs, wallpaper, bedspreads, or couches) can feel fussy and cluttered.
 This is especially important to keep in mind if you’re staging a home for listing photos (which tend to exaggerate certain patterns and colors).
 Instead, choose soft colors and subtle prints for a more spacious feel.

 - Remember scale and placement.
 The size of the furniture should be in harmony with the dimensions of the room.
 In other words, don’t try to fit a matching set of chunky, oversized sofa and love seat and chair into a small living room.
 No walkways or conversation areas should be blocked off by furniture size or arrangement.